Gov. Heardís Home

 5. Elijah Clarke.
 Elijah Clarke (1733 – December 15, 1799), born in Anson County, North Carolina, was a Continental Army officer and hero of the American Revolutionary War serving in the southern theater.
 (Submitted on December 10, 2012, by Brian Scott of Anderson, South Carolina.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 30, 2010, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 1,104 times since then and 29 times this year.
+It was originally submitted on November 30, 2010, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,170 times since then and 25 times this year.
 Photos: 1. submitted on November 30, 2010, by David Seibert of Sandy Springs, Georgia.
 2. submitted on December 10, 2012, by Brian Scott of Anderson, South Carolina.
 3, 4, 5, 6. submitted on November 30, 2010, by David Seibert of Sandy Springs, Georgia. • Bill Pfingsten was the editor who published this page.